nathanenterline/nathan_enterline/README.md

 - [AIBOM (Concept Paper)](https://github.com/nathanenterline/AIBOM/blob/main/README.md)

 ## Home Lab
 For my home lab I used Oracle VM VirtualBox to create a testing environment consisting of two main machines (Windows VM & Linux VM).
 Both machines are connected through an internal network where I am able to securly perfrom penatration testing techniques.
+Splunk was installed on the Windows VM in order to gain hands on practice of responding to alerts and cyber attacks such as penatrationg techniques I am using from the Linux VM.

 ## Tools
 Below I have provided a list of a few tools that I have direct expeince with along with their associated catogriores